srsudar/odk-sms-bridge/README.md

 In this example we'll define a new prompt type called `send_sms` and use it in a form.

+> The files are explained below.
+You can also find the files themselves in the `surveyFiles/` directory.

 First, let's set up our form.
 It will consist of three prompts: a name, a phone number, and the button that sends an SMS.